boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

   this standard.
 - description: optional, string.
 A short description of the class.

-The safe name of this class or in case a suffix is givenm the concatenation of safe name and safe suffix must be unique within the repository and provide a way to refer to this class.
+If a group field is specified it has to be identical in all standards that belong to this group.
+In this case the standard fields have to contain a suffix or similar to distinguish them from the group, while still being unique.
 If several classes are specified in the same standard, the safe and nice names of the corresponding class standard elements must be the same in all classes.
+.. not sure I still understand this last sentence.

 .. _identifier-element: